FiRM

 How safe is FiRM?

 FiRM does not have shared collateral pools like traditional DeFi markets.
 FiRM uses Personal Collateral Escrows which ensures that deposits are not only isolated per collateral but also per user.
 FiRM also has flash loan protection and a limited amount of borrowable DOLA per market.
 FiRM has been audited by Code4arena.
+Still, all users are advised to do their own research as using DeFi products is risky and can result in a loss of funds.

 What is DBR?